salsita/ng2-if-media/README.md

 Presets are available for 3rd party methodologies (currently for [Bootstrap 4](https://v4-alpha.getbootstrap.com/layout/overview/#responsive-breakpoints)) and optionally extend the custom configuration.
 Resize update throttle timer is also configurable (default `100`).

+Note: Bootstrap methodology is incompatible with logical operators, due to `xs` and `sm` being the same 576px breakpoint with opposite orientation.
+The namespace is only available as static expressions, just like in Bootstrap itself.

 ```js
 breakpoints: { ... },
 vendorBreakpoints: ['bootstrap'],